 TÊTE D’ANCÊTRE or têtes de reliquaire (angokh-nlo-byeri)

-origin: equatorial forrest, africa, Ntem area ?
+origin: equatorial forest, africa, Ntem area ?

 region: nord gabon, cameroon